xpeppers/birthday-greetings-kata/README.md

-# What's this?

-The exercise is to implement a birthday greetings software that uses emails to greet his users.
+The exercise aims to implement a birthday greetings software that uses emails to greet his users.

 ## How to